 Lume Pad: Finally the first 3D tablet that actually can be watched comfortably

-Today we’re reviewing a new next-generation glasses-free 3D device.
-This time we have the first glasses-free 3D tablet that actually can be watched comfortably.
+We’re reviewing this 2020’s glasses-free 3D device.
+This time, we have a glasses-free holographic 3D tablet that actually can be watched comfortably.
 With a supercharged Lightfield display from Leia; Leia spent the last two years improving almost every aspect of the Hydrogen One smartphone.
 Now, without restrains from other companies (Red silently stopped development of the Hydrogen only 5 months after launch while still promising updates, but the only updates users actually were receiving came from Leia Apps).

 This tablet uses Lightfield Holographic 3D technology, so you can move and watch other angles of image, the previous generation of this Lightfield screen already was a success offering very good results (and a lot of users are actively using their Hydrogen One right now), but Leia supercharged it and improved the things that were not so good, like brightness and sharpness.
 The 4-view images are now 4×4, so you can watch other angles not only horizontally but also vertically.
 So moving your head or the device to watch the 3D images is not only allowed, but also advisable.

 Do you want to know how good are 4V images?
 Here’s a 2d recording showing the 4V screen in action.

 As you see you can notice light reflections change accordingly like if you were there.
 Note this is a 2d recording of a 3D image, seeing this in person is a lot better because you’ll see the full volume and depth of the image.